arximboldi/lager/doc/effects.rst

 In the previous example, there is ony one instance of ``boost::asio::io_context`` that is passed to all the effects that are evaluated within the Lager context.
-This is a good replacement the `singleton design pattern`_: there is a single instance, but there is low phisical coupling and you can still replace the instance in various contexes, particularly in tests.
+This is a good replacement of the `singleton design pattern`_: there is a single instance, but there is low phisical coupling and you can still replace the instance in a different context, particularly in unit tests.

 .. _singleton design pattern: https://en.wikipedia.org/wiki/Singleton_pattern